Jihyeong-Jeon/CNN-Forex-/README.md

  Ensembling: train several different network independently and uses average of their outputs

  Transfer Learning: nn + weights from other sources.
 1. freeze all and just replace last layers with SM 2.precompute last frozen layer activation and convert X through all fixed layers and save to disk

+ Motivation: Equivariance
+Implication: While processing time series data, convolution produces a timeline that shows when different features appeared (if an event is shifted in time in the input, the same representation will appear in the output)

+Sequential model uses layers by layers to build  a model in Keras flatten layer makes connection between conv layer and dense layer adam optimizer adjusts the learning rate itself throughout the training.